 Multiplaza is an El Salvador-based chain of shopping malls with locations in Honduras, Costa Rica, and Panama.
 However, the Multiplaza Panamericana Mall in San Salvador is the company's most ambitious, with two of the tallest buildings in Central America.
-Among the Multiplaza Panamericana Mall's numerous stores are Sears, Aldo, Armani Exchange, Forever 21, the Apple Store, and the Banana Republic.
+Among the Multiplaza Panamericana Mall's numerous stores are Sears, Aldo, Armani Exchange, Forever 21, the Apple Store, and Banana Republic.

 La Gran Vía Mall

 La Gran Vía Mall, located in Antigua Cuscatlan, is an El Salvador shopping center based around a lively, pedestrian-friendly courtyard area.
-A selection of businesses includes Steve Madden, Cinemark, Benihana, Bennigan's and Starbucks.
+A selection of businesses includes Steve Madden, Cinemark, Benihana, Bennigan's, and Starbucks.

 Plaza Futura Mall